MCP server

 Verify the server works

-Send a raw JSON-RPC tools/list request over stdin before adding to Claude Code:
+For local stdio, send a raw JSON-RPC tools/list request over stdin:

 bash